m-matsubara/SortCPP/README.md

   Three lanes (sub arrays) are controlled by one variable.
   Many "if statements" that control three lanes.
 Hentai merge sort.
   Use work memory of the same size as the target array.

-## MMergeSort.h
-  Merge sort that transfers two arrays alternately.
-  Use work memory of the same size as the target array.
-  Well-known algorithm.

 ## mmSort.h
   Quicksort with improved "Median of 5 Quicksort" and reduced number of comparisons.